chad388/pbassembly-deployments/README.md

 **3. Split up CCS.fasta files into ~400 MB chunks:**
 The assembly building step of pb-assembly requires CCS.fasta as input.
-The initial pre-assembly stage of pb-assembly is parallelized.
+The initial assembly stage of pb-assembly is parallelized.
 You can distribute jobs across multiple cluster nodes by splitting up the CCS.fasta file into multiple chunks.
-We use an in-house developed script to split the CCS.fasta into ~400 MB chunks, which is the approximate size suggested by Pacific Biosciences.
+We use an in-house developed script to split the CCS.fasta into ~400 MB chunks, which is the size suggested by Pacific Biosciences.

 ```
 $ cd Gambian_HG02886_CCS_HiFi_PB_Assembly_Falcon_Unzip/CCS_FASTA/